Yes Theory: YouTube and film

 After moving to Venice, California, they went on a series of international trips.
 They gained media attention in London by welcoming British people at Heathrow Airport with hugs, described in the press as "truly heartwarming".
 Other activities they have embarked on include taking an Irish girl on a last minute trip to Japan, who said of the experience "they try to connect to people around the world and let them know that they're not alone and bring people together".

 In September 2018, their challenge to get American actor and media personality Will Smith to bungee jump from a helicopter over the Grand Canyon was taken up by Smith.
-In October 2018, they orchestrated a viral stunt of what appeared to be Justin Bieber eating a burrito sideways.
+In October 2018, they orchestrated a viral hoax of what appeared to be Justin Bieber eating a burrito sideways.

 In February 2019, they released Frozen Alive, a feature-length documentary about endurance athlete Wim Hof.
 This followed a visit to Poland where they spent four days with Hof.

 In December 2022, they released Project Iceman, a feature-length documentary about Anders Hofman attempting to complete the first Ironman Triathlon in Antarctica.